fleming79/async-kernel/CONTRIBUTING.md

 ??? info

-    The second command:
+    The command:

     ```bash
     uv run async-kernel -a async-docs --shell.execute_request_timeout=0.1
     ```

-    defines a new kernel spec with the name "async-docs" with a shell.execute_request_timeout of 100ms.
+    defines a new kernel spec with the name "async-docs" that sets the `shell.execute_request_timeout` to 100ms.

-    This kernel is used by [mkdocs-jupyter](#notebooks) to convert the notebooks.
+    The "async-docs" named kernel spec is used by [mkdocs-jupyter](#notebooks) to convert the notebooks for inclusion in the usage section of the documentation.

 ### Serve locally